John Warnock: Recognition

 The recipient of numerous scientific and technical awards, Warnock won the Software Systems Award from the Association for Computing Machinery in 1989.

-In 1995 Warnock received the University of Utah Distinguished Alumnus Award and in 1999 he was inducted as a Fellow of the Association for Computing Machinery.
+In 1995 Warnock received the University of Utah Distinguished Alumnus Award and in 1999 he was inducted as a fellow of the Association for Computing Machinery.
 Warnock was awarded the Edwin H. Land Medal from the Optical Society of America in 2000.

-In 2002, he was made a Fellow of the Computer History Museum for "his accomplishments in the commercialization of desktop publishing with Chuck Geschke and for innovations in scalable type, computer graphics and printing."
+In 2002, he was made a fellow of the Computer History Museum for "his accomplishments in the commercialization of desktop publishing with Chuck Geschke and for innovations in scalable type, computer graphics and printing."
 Oxford University's Bodleian Library bestowed the Bodley Medal on Warnock in November 2003.
 In 2004, Warnock received the Lovelace Medal from the British Computer Society in London.
 In October 2006, Warnock—along with Adobe co-founder Charles Geschke—received the American Electronics Association's Annual Medal of Achievement Award, being the first software executives to receive this award.
 In 2008, Warnock and Geschke received the Computer Entrepreneur Award from the IEEE Computer Society "for inventing PostScript and PDF and helping to launch the desktop publishing revolution and change the way people engage with information and entertainment".
 In September 2009, Warnock and Geschke were chosen to receive the National Medal of Technology and Innovation, one of the nation's highest honors bestowed on scientists, engineers and inventors.

-In 2010, Warnock and Geschke received the Marconi Prize, considered the highest honor specifically for contributions to information science and communications.
+In 2010, Warnock and Geschke received the Marconi Prize, an honor specifically for contributions to information science and communications.

-Warnock is a member of the National Academy of Engineering, the American Academy of Arts and Sciences, and the American Philosophical Society, the latter being America's oldest learned society.

-He has received honorary degrees from the University of Utah, the American Film Institute, and The University of Nottingham in the UK.
+Warnock was a member of the National Academy of Engineering, the American Academy of Arts and Sciences, and the American Philosophical Society.
+He received honorary degrees from the University of Utah, the American Film Institute, and The University of Nottingham in the UK.